-Are Beagles easy to train?
 Compared to other dog breeds, Beagles are relatively difficult to train.
-This is because they have lots of energy and can get easily distracted due to their inquisitive nature and stubbornness.
-However, with some patience and knowledge, you can train your Beagle to follow commands and behave properly.
+This is because they can get easily distracted due to their inquisitive nature, stubbornness, and sharp sense of smell.
+With many odors distracting them all the time, it can be difficult for them to focus on the task at hand.
+But with some patience, you can still train your Beagle like any other dog.

-This guide first considers why Beagles can be so difficult to train.
-It also gives you some advice on how to properly train your Beagle.
-Use this guide to train your dog into a more obedient and biddable dog!
+In our guide, we’ll first review why Beagles can be so difficult to train.
+And from interviews with owners, we can also give advice on how to properly train your Beagle.
+Use this guide to train your Beagle into a more obedient dog!

 RECOMMENDED: 30 Bizarre Beagle Mixes

 The notion that Beagles are relatively difficult with obedience training isn’t some idea we made up.
-In fact, there is “evidence” suggesting that these dogs can be (but not always) more difficult to train – though there are reasons for it.
+In fact, there’s “evidence” suggesting that these dogs can be (but not always) more difficult to train.
+And yes, there are reasons for it.

 The list of smartest dog breeds was developed by a pHD and canine psychologist, named Stanley Coren.
 And while dog intelligence can be fairly subjective, thus extremely difficult to measure, Coren evaluated one specific component of dog IQ.

-The smartest dog breeds list was based on obedience & working intelligence only.
+The smartest dog breeds list was based on “obedience & working intelligence.”
 That is, based on how fast a dog learns new commands and the success rate that the dog will obey the known command on the first attempt.

 Beagle owners are not creative enough to find what motivates their dog.
 Beagles need a lure, whether it’s a treat or a fun motivator they individually like (throwing a ball).– Bailey’s Dad (Beagle Owner)